jagercode/hdf5.net/jagercode.IO.Hdf5.utest/notes.md

 Dispose / close should repack if there is at least one deletion in the file.
 This requires that the repack and maybe other hdf5 libs are part of the distribution.

 # Design

+## Datasets
+Datasets are intended to be large, so their data remains on disk until it's needed ()

+## Attributes
+Attribtues are intended to be relatively small, so the whole collection can be loaded from disk upon first access (lazy loading)

 ## Errors